sharky5102/fbmatrix/README.md

 		sudo raspi-config

-	then select "enable ssh access"
+	then select "Interfacing Options" and then "SSH"

 2. You need to enable the DPI display output on your Raspberry pi, by adding the following to your /boot/config.txt: